Integralist/integralist.co.uk/content/posts/logging-101.md

 Below are some common log levels along with a short description that describes when you would/should expect to use that particular level...

+> [!NOTE]
-> Note: I saw these descriptions in a tweet a long time ago, and saved them off, and then months later when I've come to write this post I have since lost the link to the original tweet.
+> I saw these descriptions in a tweet a long time ago, and saved them off, and then months later when I've come to write this post I have since lost the link to the original tweet.
 If someone knows what it is, could you ping me on twitter and I'll get the author credited appropriately.

 ### Fatal